 By Meg Killian, PICPA's Vice President of Member Relations

-Maybe you decided to open up a coffee shop, or trek one of the world’s greatest mountains, or you spent a few years surfing in southern California.
-Whatever the reason you decided to place your license on inactive status, it’s time to get your license reactivated and join the business world again.
+Maybe you decided to open a coffee shop, or trek one of the world’s greatest mountains, or you spent a few years surfing in southern California.
+Whatever the reason you decided to place your CPA license on inactive status, it’s time to get your license reactivated and join the business world again.

 - You must confirm that you have not been performing attest work or holding yourself out to the public as a CPA to perform accounting services during your inactive period.
 If you were, then you could be subject to an investigation, fines, and possibly the rejection of your reactivation application.

-You worked hard to get your CPA credential, and you want to be able to use it.
+You worked hard to earn your CPA credential, and you want to be able to use it.
 Whether or not you are performing attest work, there are many benefits to keeping your CPA license active.
 No matter what type of work you do, having CPA after your name gives you instant credibility and respect.